CS131-TA-team/UCLA_CS131_CodeHelp/readme.md

 # UCLA CS131 Coding Helper

 ## Description
 This reporitory is a collection of helpful materials that might give you a better experience in learning CS131 taught by [Prof. Eggert](https://samueli.ucla.edu/people/paul-eggert/).
+Previous quarter helper code could be find in other *branches* (not the master branch).

 ## Written in Advance
 1. Nothing could be more important than the textbook (We refer to as Webber)